dldc-packages/docsy/README.md

-# mdx-parser
+# Docsy

-A MDX parser
+> A syntax for Component based documents